-

 - E. S. Fedorov

-The content of this note is a direct consequence of the previous one.
-It contains a theorem that makes it possible to construct a hexasecond using seven arbitrary points.
-Since the hexasecond is a positional image and is correlatively transferred to the entire geometry of the system, then the construction of a hexasecond of planes based on seven data is implied by itself.
-But if only six planes are given, then the extraplane is always, like the seventh, at our disposal and is not included in the count as the only one of its kind.
+The content of this note is a direct consequence of the preceding one.
+It presents a theorem that makes it possible to construct a hexasecond from seven arbitrary points.
+Since a hexasecond is a positional figure and is correlatively transferred to all geometric systems, the construction of a hexasecond of planes from seven given ones is implied by itself.
+But if only six planes are given, then the extra-plane is always at our disposal as the seventh and is not counted, being unique in its kind.

 -